zhangster12/Obsidian-BJJ-Notes/Guards/Closed Guard.md

 # Entry
 When pulling guard, if the opponent leaves their knee-elbow space open, you can shoot your legs through.
 # Passing
 All passes from the <u>Closed Guard</u> will involve opening the legs and most of the time controlling and pinning the hips.
-The one exception to this is the [Sao Paulo Pass](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guard%20Passing%2FSao%20Paulo%20Pass), in which you’re actively maintaining a low posture.
+The 1 exception to this is the [Sao Paulo Pass](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guard%20Passing%2FSao%20Paulo%20Pass), in which you’re actively maintaining a low posture.

 There are multiple ways to open the legs:
-- From the knees, after the hips have been pinned, you can blade your stance and force one knee into their butt.
+- From the knees, after the hips have been pinned, you can blade your stance and force 1 knee into their butt.
 [Link](https://www.youtube.com/watch?v=Yhy-QVscGq8)
 - Similarly, you can do this from standing, with your arms at their armpits or gi.
 [Link](https://youtu.be/FChiT98_Cgg?si=Q61MCzsMIr4SQNZY&t=214)
 # Retention
 Breaking posture is the basis of all attacks from **Closed Guard**.
 The opponent would want to maintain posture.